jaydevdwivedi/Operating-System/README.md

-Here are thr interview questions for Operating System
+Here are the interview questions for Operating System

 1) Interview Bit: